Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/overview/essay.md

 - compares the SignWriting stewardship problem with language archives, research data archives, sign-language resources, standards communities, and small research institutes
 - gives institutional readers familiar models for understanding the work

+**SignWriting, AI, and Layered Stewardship**

+- separates reusable written signs from authored passages, lexical records, corpora, media, datasets, encodings, and deployments
+- gives AI and data-governance readers a layer map for rights, consent, stewardship, and Deaf/community review

 ## Relationship To Other Series

-- *Sutton SignWriting Evidence and Adoption* documents the strongest current evidence base and institutional proof points.
+- *Sutton SignWriting Evidence and Adoption* documents the strongest current evidence base and institutional anchors.
 - *Sutton SignWriting Language and Literacy Research* develops the research questions that become more practical when infrastructure is stable.
 - *Formal SignWriting* defines the technical model that the infrastructure must preserve and maintain.
 - *Unicode and SignWriting* documents standards-facing compatibility questions.